What NAPAC does

 For survivors, friends and family

-NAPAC’s series of six booklets for survivors and those who support them are free to download and are also in audio format on our resources page Read them here
+NAPAC’s series of six booklets for survivors and those who support them are free to download and are also in audio format on our resources page Survivor booklets series

-Survivors with PTSD may experience flashbacks.
-If this affects you, here is our advice on grounding techniques Read more here
+We have some advice and perspectives about the things we are most frequently asked on our support line Read our Common Concerns page Survivors with PTSD may experience flashbacks.
+If this affects you, here is our advice on grounding techniques Grounding tips

 If a loved one has told you they suffered childhood abuse and you feel upset and confused, you can call us, too.
-We also have advice for anyone who knows a survivor Read more here
+We also have advice for anyone who knows a survivor Know a Survivor?

 For those wanting to help NAPAC

-In 2017 we took over 6,194 calls on our support line and had 94,161 call attempts.
-We need funds to expand the support we can offer to survivors, through our support line and email and also our support groups.
+In 2018 we took over 6,458 calls on our support line and had 87,619 call attempts.
+We need funds to expand the support we can offer to survivors, through our support line and email and through our support groups.
 Making a regular committed donation is the most valuable way of supporting our work.
 Donate to NAPAC See our fundraising page for ideas Read more here

 If you’d like to train as a support line volunteer, please get in touch.
 We need volunteers who can do one shift per week with our support line team in Stockport.
 Read more here